FAIRmat-NFDI/nomad-tajine-plugin/src/nomad_tajine_plugin/example_uploads/example/README.md

-# Example recipe
+# Example tajine recipe

-This is an example recipe, containing a number of steps.
+This is a simple example for a recipe for a Moroccan chicken tagine.
+It demonstrates the use of the `nomad-tajine` schema to store recipes containing multiple steps.
+Each step defines ingredients and kitchen tools.

+Consult the [`nomad-tajine` documentation](link) to learn more about the recipe schemas

+This example uploads contains one file (`tajine.archive.yaml`) that follows the  `nomad-tajine` schema.